fatcatMaoFei/Aequa-network/deploy/testnet/README.md

 Notes

 - This setup does not enable TSS/BEAST/DFBA by default.
 It is meant for public testnet onboarding and basic observability only.
+You can opt into DFBA/BEAST experiments with extra flags described below without changing existing metric/log dimensions.
 - For chaos/adversary tests, prefer the root-level docker-compose.yml.
 - Keep this file local-only; do not modify metrics/logging dimensions.